Study for Portrait II (After the Life Mask of William Blake)

-Study for Portrait II (subtitled after the Life Mask of William Blake) is a small 1955 oil on canvas painting by the Irish-born British figurative artist Francis Bacon, one of a series of six portraits completed after viewing that year the English poet, painter and printmaker William Blake's (b.
+Study for Portrait II (subtitled after the Life Mask of William Blake) is a small 1955 oil-on-canvas painting by the Irish-born British figurative artist Francis Bacon, one of a series of six portraits completed after viewing that year the English poet, painter and printmaker William Blake's (b.
 1757) life mask at the National Portrait Gallery in London.

-The series resembles Bacon's late 1940s and early 1950s paintings of single bust length single male figures set against anonymous flat undescribed dark backgrounds, and can thus be viewed as extensions of his "Man in Blue" paintings of a few years earlier.
-This second of the versions completed in January 1955, it is considered the strongest, and is in the collection of Tate Britain, London.
+The series resembles Bacon's late-1940s and early-1950s paintings of single bust-length single male figures set against anonymous flat undescribed dark backgrounds, and can thus be viewed as extensions of his "Man in Blue" paintings of a few years earlier.
+The second version, completed in January 1955, is considered the strongest and is in the collection of Tate Britain, London.

 Commission

-Bacon became interested in the series after he was asked by the composer Gerard Schurmann to design the album cover for "Six Songs of William Blake"; pieces of music Schurmann had set to a number of Blake's poems.
+Bacon became interested in the series after he was asked by the composer Gerard Schurmann to design the album cover for "Six Songs of William Blake", pieces of music Schurmann had set to a number of Blake's poems.
 Bacon painted six separate versions, each a variant of his earlier "Man in Blue" series, and Bacon apparently viewed the series as one of his most successful.
-As so often with Bacon's portraits, each of the works are provisionally titled as a "Study"; according to art critic Jonathan Jones this may be because Bacon saw the Blake paintings only as "[attempts] to get at the essence of what a portrait is."
+As so often with Bacon's portraits, each of the works is provisionally titled as a "Study"; according to art critic Jonathan Jones this may be because Bacon saw the Blake paintings only as "[attempts] to get at the essence of what a portrait is."